Orature-ai/ALIF-LLM/README.md

-# Academic Project Page Template
+# ALIF: Urdu Pretrained Generative Model
 This is an academic paper project page template.